ietf-wg-cats/draft-ietf-cats-metric-definition/draft-ietf-cats-metric-definition.md

 ## Level 1: Normalized Metrics in Categories

-L1 metrics are organized into distinct categories, such as computing, networking, and delay.
+L1 metrics are organized into distinct categories, such as computing, communication, and composed metrics.
 Each L0 metric is classified into one of these categories.
 Within each category, a single L1 metric is computed using an *aggregation function* and normalized to a unitless score that represents the performance of the underlying resources according to that category.
 Potential categories include:

 <!-- JRG Note: TODO, define aggregation and normalization function -->

 - **Computing:** A normalized value derived from computing-related L0 metrics, such as CPU, GPU, and NPU metrics.

-- **Networking:** A normalized value derived from network-related L0 metrics.
+- **Communication:** A normalized value derived from communication-related L0 metrics.

-- **Delay:** A normalized value derived from computing, networking, and storage metrics, reflecting the end-to-end processing delay of a request.
+- **Composed:** A normalized value derived from an end-to-end aggregation function by levaraging both computing and communication metrics.
+For example, delay is the sum of all delays along the path.

 Editor note: detailed categories can be updated according to the CATS WG discussion.